191TeamShowbizU/docs/007-requirements-2.md

 +++ The product shall:

-+ allow users to create accounts to access course content and track their progress
++ allow users to create accounts to access course content
++ allow users to create accounts to track their progress
 + have a MOOC style learning path to educate the users
 + provide users with a course page to view different courses by subject
-+ streaming educational videos and other types of content, along with completing quizzes and assignments
++ allow users to stream educational videos and other types of content
++ allow users to complete quizzes and assignments

 +++ account creation
 + must enter valid email and password